 No space between letters (TM, etc.) and number.

 Note: Beginning in 2020, you will see additional year formats in the Technical Manual.
-Any reference to a standard should include the full designation listed in the AATCC Technical Manual Manual.
+Any reference to a standard should include the full designation listed in the AATCC Manual of International Test Methods and Procedures.

 How do AATCC standards compare to ISO standards?

 Like AATCC, the International Organization for Standardization (ISO) publishes test methods for evaluating textile materials.
 In fact, many ISO colorfastness and water resistance tests are taken directly from AATCC test methods.
 For more than 60 years, AATCC was the co-secretariat for ISO/TC38/SC1—Textiles—Tests for Coloured Textiles and Colourants and secretary for ISO/TC38/SC2—Textiles—Cleansing, finishing and water resistance tests.
 In 2010, AATCC transitioned these secretariats to other countries in order to focus on its own test methods and activities.
 Although each country gets a single vote on ISO ballots, individuals may submit comments and opinions to be used in determining a country’s official position.
 AATCC and ASTM International-Committee D13 Textiles are co-administrators of the Technical Advisory Group (TAG) representing the US in all TC38—Textile activities.
 To become a TAG expert and be consulted on ISO ballots, contact Erika Simmons.

 What is the relationship between AATCC and ASTM?